Plumsail/orgchart-docs/source/how-tos/additional-resources/data-caching.rst

 It is actual for vacancies and dotted line managers as well as for employee properties.

-You can change default caching period using JavaScript framework (link).
+You can change default caching period using `JavaScript framework <../javascript-framework/configuration.html>`_.
 Pay attention to clientSideCachingLifeDays property.
 You can put custom JavaScript code into the code editor of the `configuration wizard <../configuration-wizard/run-configuration-wizard.html>`_.